-Coco had been surrendered to the shelter by his previous owners because they didn’t have time to care for him.
+Coconut had been surrendered to the shelter by his previous owners because they didn’t have time to care for him.
 They had kept him confined in a basement, without much attention or exercise, and when Elizabeth met him he was bowlegged and missing a lot of hair.
-Today, during the school year, Coco works as a reading therapy dog for two classes, kindergarten and 5th grade.
-He has also participated in a summer program for developmentally disabled children.
+Today, Coconut is a superstar therapy animal visiting hospitals, cancer patients, and reading programs.

 Life spans of our companion animals are shorter than those of humans.
 It is this briefness of lifespan, however, that is paradoxically joyful and painful.
 We must remember that all lives have beginnings and endings.
 It is the middle, what many refer to as a lifetime, which we must hold close to our hearts.